 - A River a Legal Person: Serving tikanga Maori or not?

 - Right of Property and Its Social Obligations – A Comparison between the German Jurisdiction and the New Zealand Jurisdiction

-Richard Macrory Prize for best article in the Journal of Environmental Law, 2018
+Richard Macrory Prize for the most thought-provoking and innovative article in the Journal of Environmental Law, 2018

 (awarded for " 'Beyond Human Ownership'?
 Property, Power and Legal Personality for Nature in Aotearoa New Zealand" (2018) 30 JEL 207)

 - Sanders, K. (2018).
 Juridical Encounters: Maori and the Colonial Courts 1840-1852.
 AMERICAN JOURNAL OF LEGAL HISTORY, 58 (3), 418-420.
 10.1093/ajlh/njy012

 - Sanders, K. (2018).
 ‘Beyond human ownership’?
 Property, power and legal personality for nature in Aotearoa New Zealand.
 Journal of Environmental Law, 30 (1), 207-234.
 10.1093/jel/eqx029